The Best Cash Back Credit Cards in Canada 2023

 • Base earn rate – This is the amount of cash back you’ll earn on all other categories that don’t fall under the accelerated rate.

-Accelerated earn rates are obviously appealing since you can earn more cash back on select categories.
-That said, every credit card provider will typically cap the accelerated earn rate at a certain amount (typically $25,000 – $30,000).
+Accelerated earn rates are appealing since it’s like bonus rewards on select categories.
+That said, every credit card provider will typically cap the accelerated earning rate at a certain amount (typically $25,000 – $30,000).
 Once you’ve reached that amount, you’ll get the base earn rate.

 Generally speaking, the base earn rate for cash back cards is 1%.
 That said, some entry-level cards have a base earn rate of less than that.
 It’s also worth mentioning that some cash back cards offer a flat rate of cash back regardless of where you make your purchases.

-Every credit card chooses which categories have an enhanced earn rate.
-There’s one exception to this rule in the Tangerine Money-Back Card, where you can choose up to three categories where you earn 2% cash back.
+Every credit card chooses which categories have an enhanced earning rate.
+There’s one exception to this rule in the Tangerine Money-Back Card: you can choose up to three categories where you earn 2% cash back.
 All other purchases would earn you 0.5% cash back.

 What are cash back credit card categories?

-Every retailer is assigned a merchant category code (MCC) by Visa, Mastercard, and American Express.
+Card issuers (Visa, Mastercard, and American Express) assign every retailer a merchant category code (MCC).
 When a credit card offers an accelerated earn rate on certain categories, the MCCs would be coded, so you get that rate.

 In the past, categories were straightforward to understand, but credit card providers now often lump some together or have created new categories that offer additional cash back to appeal to consumers.
 The most common categories you’ll see these days include:

 • Grocery – This category applies to any purchases made inside a grocery store.
-This would include gift cards, so let’s say you bought a Costco gift card at Metro, you’d get the accelerated grocery earn rate for that purchase.
+This would include gift cards, so if you bought a Costco gift card at Metro, you’d get the accelerated groceryearn rate for that purchase.
+Keep in mind Costco itself doesn’t count as a grocery store but Metro, Sobeys, Farm Boy, and Loblaws Superstores do.

 • Restaurants – Cafes, bars, coffee shops, and restaurants would all be categorized as restaurants.